-- (1) On June 20, 2017, we announced changes to CIBC's leadership team and organizational structure to further accelerate our transformation.
-As a result of these changes, we have a new reporting structure. - (2) Adjusted results are non-GAAP measures.
-See the non-GAAP section of CIBC's Q3 2019 Report to Shareholders. - (3) TEB = Taxable Equivalent Basis a non-GAAP financial measure representing the gross up of tax-exempt revenue on certain securities to an equivalent before-tax basis to facilitate comparison of net interest income from both taxable and tax-exempt sources. - (4) Fiscal years 2015 to 2017 are under IAS 39.
-Effective November 1, 2017, we adopted IFRS 9.
+(1) Adjusted results are non-GAAP measures.
+See the non-GAAP section of CIBC's 2019 Annual Report.

+(2) TEB = Taxable Equivalent Basis - a non-GAAP financial measure representing the gross up of tax-exempt revenue on certain securities to an equivalent before-tax basis to facilitate comparison of net interest income from both taxable and tax-exempt sources.